Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 These are not fantasy studies.

-They become realistic precisely because the platform now has:
+They become realistic because the platform has:

 - real texts
 - real users